MoofonLi/MoofonLi/README.md

 ### Hi 👋, I'm Moofon
-### A 19-years-old student studying in Taiwan
+### A 20-years-old student studying in Taiwan
 I am a passionate student at NTUT studying Intelligent Automation Engineering.
 With experience in software collaboration, agile development, and software development across various IT-related fields, I have excelled in computer science courses and project work.
 I'm eager to continue expanding my technical skills and contributing to the open-source community.

 - 🌱 I’m a Full-Stack engineer focus on Website, Mobile App and Game Design
 - 📚 Recently learning financial technology
-- 🔭 Currently studing in NTUT (Department of Intelligent Automation Engineering) fifth grade
+- 🔭 Currently studing in NTUT (Department of Intelligent Automation Engineering)

 <span>
 <img src="https://komarev.com/ghpvc/?username=MoofonLi&style=flat"  height="25">